trufflesuite/truffle/packages/truffle-core/docs/getting_started/compile.md

 # Dependencies

 You can declare contract dependencies using Solidity's [import](http://solidity.readthedocs.org/en/latest/layout-of-source-files.html#importing-other-source-files) command.
 Truffle will compile contracts in the correct order and link libraries automatically when necessary.

+# Artifacts

+Artifacts of your compilation will be place in the `./build/contracts` directory, relative to your project.
+This directory will be created if it does not exist.
+These artifacts are integral to the inner workings of Truffle, and they play and important part to the successful deployment of your application.
+You should not edit these files by hand as they'll be overwritten by contract compilation and deployment.